China Renewable Energy Percentage

 Feed-in tariffs are a policy mechanism used to encourage the adoption of renewable energy sources by reducing risks for energy producers.
 With FIT, producers of energy from renewable sources are often entered into long-term contracts of up to 20 years, which provide compensation above the market price for parts of the electricity produced and delivered to the grid.
 The main effect of the FIT is the adjustment between renewable and old sources, which accelerates the transition to renewable sources.
 Using China as an example, at the start of the country’s FIT system in 2011, solar generators received a rate of about RMB 1 per kilowatt hour for projects approved by the National Reform and Development Council (NDRC).

-See also Holt Environmental Science Renewable Energy Concept Review Answers
+See also Renewable Energy Credits Pennsylvania

 The FIT system has benefited the private sector but created increasing costs for the public sector.
 More than ten years since the inception of the FIT system, the landscape has changed dramatically.
 Solar and wind power have grown faster than expected in China, and policymakers have been unwilling to increase electricity supply, leaving the REDF roughly $50 billion in the red by the end of 2020.